 Good laboratory practice requires that controls be run with each calibration curve.
 A statistically significant number of controls should be assayed to establish mean values and acceptable ranges to assure proper performance.

 It is recommended to use control samples according to state and federal regulations.
 The use of control samples is advised to assure the day to day validity of results.
-It is also recommended to make use of national or international Quality Assessment programs in order to ensure the accuracy of the results.
+Use controls at both normal and pathological levels.